 Again, you should know why you are undertaking a rebrand, but you also need to understand what the state of branding is—in your own company and across your industry.
 What does your competition’s branding look like?
 What works for them?
 How do people feel about your current branding?
 How do you want them to feel?
 To get these insights, you should do two exercises.

 - Brand perception audit: This exercise helps you find out what people think of your current brand, and identify ways you might want to change.
-Here’s every question you need to ask.
+Use our guide (and free templates) to audit your brand.

 - Competitive analysis: Use this step-by-step guide to understand how you fit in the marketplace (and how you may want to rebrand to better compete).